 HP recommends that you update your programs and drivers on a regular basis.
 Updates can resolve issues and bring new features and options to your computer.
 For example, older graphics components might not work well with the most recent gaming software.
-Without the latest driver, you would not be getting the most out of your equipment.
+Without the latest driver, you do not get the most out of your equipment.